jakeruleaux-zz/doctor-who/README.md

     * Type 'bower install' into your terminal.

+    * An APIKEY will be needed to run the App.

+      * Go to https://developer.betterdoctor.com/ and sign up for an API key.

+      * Type 'touch .env' into your terminal to create a file for your API key.

+      * Type 'exports.apiKey =' into the .env file and paste your API key after it "API key".

     * Type 'gulp build' into your terminal.

     * Type 'gulp serve' into your terminal.

 * Known Bugs